Savoia-Marchetti SM.75 Marsupiale: Rome-to-Tokyo flight

 After the first SM.75 GA was lost, a second SM.75 was modified to SM.75 GA standard for the Rome-to-Tokyo flight.
 Ready on 9 June 1942, it was designated the SM.75 GA RT (for "Rome-Tokyo").

 Its pilot was in charge of the operation, which in addition to providing Italy with much-needed propaganda, would carry new communications codes for Japan and their Axis partners as the existing codes had been compromised by the British.
 The extreme distance, much of it over the Soviet Union, with which Italy was at war, made the flight especially challenging.
 Starting from Guidonia Montecelio on 29 June 1942, the SM.75 GA RT landed later that day at Zaporizhzhia, 2030 km away in occupied Ukraine, the closest airfield to Japanese held territory.
 On 30 June 1942, the overloaded SM.75 GA RT made the difficult takeoff from the grassy 700 m runway at Zaporizhzhia, with 11000 kg/10340 L of fuel.
 Its crew were under orders to burn the aircraft and its documents if forced down in enemy-held territory to avoid any incriminating documents becoming an embarrassment to the Japanese, who were not then at war with the Soviet Union.

 Operating under radio silence, they evaded Soviet anti-aircraft fire, a Soviet fighter (probably a Yakovlev Yak-1), and bad weather as they flew over the north coast of the Aral Sea, skirted Lake Balkhash and the Tarbagatai Mountains before continuing over the Gobi.
 Maps of Soviet positions were inaccurate, and they had to climb to 5000 m to avoid interception, consuming their oxygen supply faster than planned.
 A sandstorm was also encountered over Mongolia.
 With fuel running low, they landed at Pao Tow Chien in Japanese-occupied Inner Mongolia on 1 July 1942, 6000 km east of Zaporizhzhia.
 The aircraft was repainted with Japanese roundels so that it would be safe in Japanese airspace, took an interpreter aboard, and then flew the final 2700 km to Tokyo.

 The SM.75 GA RT departed Tokyo on its return journey on 16 July 1942.
 Arriving at Pao Tow Chien, its Japanese markings were removed and replaced with Italian ones.
-It took off on 18 July 1942 from Pao Tow Chien, retraced its route, and, after 29 hours and 25 minutes in the air and having covered 6350 km, it landed at Odessa in the Ukraine before continuing on to Guidonia Montecelio.
+It took off on 18 July 1942 from Pao Tow Chien, retraced its route, and, after 29 hours and 25 minutes in the air and having covered 6350 km, it landed at Odessa in Ukraine before continuing on to Guidonia Montecelio.
 The Italians announced this achievement despite the Japanese government's reluctance for diplomatic reasons, which harmed relations between the two countries and the Italians made no attempt to repeat the flight.